pkt369/junlog.dev/posts/springboot-service-vs-repository.md

 # Basic Structure

-Before we dive in, let’s briefly look at how we typically structure a Spring Boot project.
+Before we dive in, let’s briefly look at how we typically structure a Backend Project.
 <br>

 Most basic and widely used structure is **MVC Pattern**, which consists of Controller - Service - Repository.